-Figure 178 Linking the risk table entry to the constant
+Figure 179 Linking the Table entry to the constant

-Now that you have declared your constants in the risk table you can change their values by editing the values in any scenarios created.
-Using the same example as before shows the results from running two scenarios with two sets of values set for the constants we have created on the Beta distribution - Beta(3,7,0,10) and Beta(8,2,0,10).
+Now that you have declared your constants in the Table you can change their values by editing the values in any cases created.
+Using the same example as before shows the results from running two cases with two sets of values set for the constants we have created on the Beta distribution - Beta(3,7,0,1) and Beta(8,2,0,1).